scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 # Acknowledgments
 {:numbered="false"}

-Many thanks go to Fritz Steinmann (SIX Group AG), Juan A. Garcia Prado (ETH Zurich), Russ Housley (IETF), Brian Trammell (Google), Ramon Keller (LibC Technologies), Patrick Ambord (independent), and Kevin Meynell (SCION Association) for reviewing this document.
+Many thanks go to Fritz Steinmann (SIX Group AG), Juan A. Garcia Prado (ETH Zurich), Russ Housley (IETF), Brian Trammell (Google), Ramon Keller (LibC Technologies), Patrick Ambord (independent), Dominik Roos (Anapaya), and Kevin Meynell (SCION Association) for reviewing this document.
 We are also very grateful to Adrian Perrig (ETH Zurich), for providing guidance and feedback about each aspect of SCION.
 Finally, we are indebted to the SCION development teams of Anapaya and ETH Zurich, for their practical knowledge and for the documentation about the CP-PKI, as well as to the authors of {{CHUAT22}} - the book is an important source of input and inspiration for this draft.